Rat-Rig/V-core-3/docs/src/firmware.md

 In the settings page in Mainsail, you'll see a sheet with the title "Update Manager", if you're familiar with fluidd or mainsail, you'll notice 2 new entries `v-core-3-config` and `ratrig-theme`.
 The `v-core-3-config` will update all the config files in the v-core-3 folder, support for hotends, extruders etc, will be coming to your printer this way in the future.

 ### Finalizing
 You'll need to adjust your endstop and probe offsets before printing and be sure to run PID tuning for your extruder and your bed.
-After that it's advisable to run [Pressure Advance tuning](https://www.klipper3d.org/Pressure_Advance.html) and [Input Shaper calibration](https://www.klipper3d.org/Resonance_Compensation.html).
+After that it's advisable to run [Pressure Advance tuning](https://www.klipper3d.org/Pressure_Advance.html), [Input Shaper calibration](https://www.klipper3d.org/Resonance_Compensation.html) and [Skew Correction](https://www.klipper3d.org/skew_correction.html).

 ### Troubleshooting
 If klipper won't connect, try restarting your raspberry pi.
 Make sure the SKR Pro is connected to the Pi via USB, that both are powered, and that the firmware.bin has been properly flashed.
 You can verify the last part by checking if the firmware.bin file has been changed to firmware.CUR on the SD card.